i-william-hr/ServerDashboard/README.md

 Then follow the steps:

-1. Copy your SSH key to all slave servers manually (as prompted).
-2. Add slaves to `servers.json`.
+1. See section "Add Servers Interactively" below to add servers to the servers.json interactively 1.1 If you want to manually add slaves instead edit `servers.json`.
-3. Run:
+2. Run:
    ```bash
    python3 server_status.py --install-slaves
    ```
-4. Adjust the `.env` file if necessary.
+3. Adjust the `.env` file if necessary.
    No manual script edits are required.

 > If **no user/password** or **token** is set in `.env` or environment variables, **public access** will be enabled.